How to Teach Initiative to High School Students

 So how can you motivate your students to take initiative in the classroom and the workplace?

-In this post we’ll share five tips for teaching initiative to high school students.
+In this post we’ll share the five best ways to teach initiative to high school students:

 What Is Initiative?